hbr/Lambda-Calculus/computability/computability.md

 whether the lambda term is a variable, an application or an abstraction.
 This shows that the encoding is not onto.
 The Church numerals for the numbers 3, 4, ... are never used in the top level compress functions.
-I.e. there are Church numeral which do not encode a lambda term.
+I.e. there are Church numerals which do not encode a lambda term.
 But this is not a problem, because we only require that the encoding is one-to-one, i.e. that there are never two lambda terms which have the same encoding.

 We still have to define the function `wrap` which given the encoding of a lambda